 When you change your story, you change your life.

-This is why I’ve chosen to do narrative coaching — I know that rewriting your story creates life-changing personal transformation, because I have personally experienced its power.
+This is why I’ve chosen to do personal development coaching using narrative techniques — I know that rewriting your story creates life-changing personal transformation, because I have personally experienced its power.
 I know that you can start to find yourself, your voice, as you shift your inner narratives.

-In sharing my story, I want to show you that change is possible, no matter how long you have been feeling lost in your disempowering stories and patterns, how impossible it seems to change, or how terrible it currently feels.
-You can be seen and heard without giving up on the life you’ve created.
+In sharing my story, I want to show you that change is possible, no matter how long you have been feeling lost in your disempowering perspectives and patterns, how impossible it seems to change, or how terrible it currently feels.
+You can change, mature, and create deeper connections with yourself and those around you.
 You have my compassion and support.

-And your voice doesn’t have to sound like any other person’s voice—it can’t, because it is uniquely yours.
+And your life doesn’t have to look like any other person’s — it can’t, because it is uniquely yours.
 That’s the beauty of it.
 Standing in your power doesn’t have to require a radical, aggressive change.
 It can, but it doesn’t have to.
-What it does require is radical honesty.
+What it does require is radical honesty and intentional living.

 Associate Certified Coach